New Frankfurt Old Town: Architectural history

-At the beginning of April 2010, the demolition of the technical town hall officially started with the first excavator bite.
-By November 2010, the building was initially removed only to the ground floor, then prepared the two-storey underground car park for demolition, the entire building services has been removed.
-From May 2011 to early 2012, the rest of the building was demolished.
+At the beginning of April 2010, the demolition of the technical town hall began and was completed by early 2012.

 The foundation stone for the development of the Dom-Römer area was laid symbolically on 23 January 2012.
-With the laying of the foundation stone, work began on the floor slab for the future old town development.
-The buildings are on the ceiling of the 1970 to 1972 built, two-storey underground subway station and parking garage Dom-Römer.
-For logistical reasons, the Dom-Römer area was built from south to north; the southernmost building was the town house on the market.
-In May 2012, the Monument Office examined whether there are other important ground monuments in the eastern area of the archaeological garden.
-Further parts of the Carolingian royal palatinate were discovered, which were included in the planning for the town house.
-In August 2012, the so-called Schirn table, an extension to the Schirn art gallery, was demolished in order to create more space for the new old town.
-During the foundation work for the town house and the southern row of houses on the market of the archaeological garden was geotextile packed, filled with a gravel-like material and covered with a layer of concrete.
+The buildings were built on top of the 1972 underground car park and subway station.

+In August 2012 an extension of the Schirn art gallery had to be demolished in order to create more space for the new old town.

-The foundation work on the town house was completed in spring 2013 and the archaeological garden was uncovered again.
-The shell of the town house began in May 2013.
-The completion of the town house, which was originally planned for 2014, was delayed until the end of 2015; the completion of the entire Dom-Römer area was planned for 2017.
+The completion of the entire Dom-Römer area was planned for 2017.
 In December 2015, it was announced that the construction costs of the project would not be around 170 million euros, but would again amount to 185.7 million euros, according to a new estimate.
 The townhouse was finally opened in June 2016.

-On 15 October 2016, the city of Frankfurt celebrated the topping-out ceremony and opened parts of the construction site for citizens.
-A virtual project film gave an impression of what the old town will look like after completion.
+On 15 October 2016, the city of Frankfurt celebrated the topping-out ceremony and opened parts of the construction site to citizens.
+A virtual project film gave an impression of what the old town would look like after completion.

 On 12 December 2016, the managing director of the GmbH reported to the Dom-Römer special committee that the current calculation was 196 million euros.
 As the head of planning stated, the additional costs would arise from non-project costs, such as the renovation of the underground car park.
 At the same time bring only the 65 apartments on the site of a 90 million euro for the city.